 What Not To Do When There Is A Giant Black Rat Snake Lurking In Your House.

 Don’t go out and buy a bunch of mothballs!

 Do MothBalls Work To Repel Snakes?

-Turns out that not only do mothballs have no effect on snakes at all, they are really horrible for a human respiratory system.
+It turns out that not only do mothballs have no effect on snakes at all, but they are also really horrible for a human respiratory system.
 They can be very dangerous for pregnant women and their unborn babies as well as small children.
 We should guess from the way our body responds to the wretched smell.
 When you smell mothballs, you are actually inhaling the insecticide.
 They are meant to be used in closed airtight containers to control clothes moths.
 When placed in areas where you or your pets can breathe them they are very bad for you.
-Babies that wear clothes that weren’t washed and had been in stored in mothballs can be born with anemia.
+Mothers that wear clothes that weren’t washed and had been stored in mothballs can have babies born with anemia.
 When used outside they can contaminate soil and cause problems.
 Learn more about how dangerous toxic mothballs are here.